digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   	"currency": null
   ...

-Contracts made in v1 can still be exercised with choices introduced in v2.
+Contracts made in v1 can now be exercised with choices introduced in v2.

 Exercising a v1 choice on a v2 contract is also possible if upgraded